lambdaclass/entropy_blog/posts/sgx_StoryTell.md

 sudo apt-get install gramine      # for 5.11+ upstream, in-kernel driver
 ```

-The out of tree drivers may not be needed, depending on your enviroment and what you are doing.
+The out of tree drivers may not be needed, depending on your environment and what you are doing.

 As a caveat, if you need to use DCAP in an Azure machine, do not install gramine DCAP library, nor try to install dependencies or services usually required for DCAP.
 Instead, install `azure-dcap-client`.